fwilliams/point-cloud-utils/README.md

 # f is an nf by 3 NumPy array of face indexes into v
 v, f = pcu.load_mesh_vf("my_model.ply")

 # Generate 1000 points in the volume around the mesh.
-We'll compute the signed distance to the mesh at each of these points
+We'll compute the signed distance to the
+# mesh at each of these points
 pts = np.random.rand(1000, 3) * (v.max(0) - v.min(0)) + v.min(0)

-# Compute the sdf, the index of the closest face in the mesh, and the closest point on the mesh, for each point in pts
+# Compute the sdf, the index of the closest face in the mesh, and the barycentric coordinates of
+# closest point on the mesh, for each point in pts
-sdfs, face_ids, closest_points = pcu.signed_distance_to_mesh(pts, v, f)
+sdfs, face_ids, barycentric_coords = pcu.signed_distance_to_mesh(pts, v, f)
 ```